Notice: We've updated our Privacy Policy, effective November 14, 2024.

 For the INI config, the [pganalyze] section describes settings that apply to all servers.
 Other sections describe the servers to monitor, how to connect to them, and server-specific configuration settings.
 You should name the other sections after the servers they correspond to, though note these are not the names that will appear in the app.
 In-app names are based on hostname settings as determined during monitoring.

-After you make changes, you can run pganalyze-collector --test --reload to verify the new configuration and load the new configuration in the collector background process if they work correctly.
+After you make changes, you can run pganalyze-collector --test to verify the new configuration.
+If the test succeeds, this will automatically load the new configuration in the collector background process (equivalent to using the --reload flag).
 This minimizes monitoring interruptions and simplifies config file updates.

 The tables below list configuration settings, their defaults if not set, and their descriptions.
 If a setting is configurable through environment variables, the environment variable name follows the setting in parentheses.
 Environment variables for boolean settings expect 1 for true and 0 for false.